Deobhog: Infrastructure and services

-Deobhog has dense forest areas.
+Economy

+The local economy is driven largely by agriculture, forestry, and government employment.
+The nearby region also sees small-scale trade and weekly markets.
+With its new status as a Nagar Panchayat, Deobhog is likely to see increased government investment in infrastructure and development projects.

+Transport

+Deobhog is connected by road to nearby towns such as Chhura, Gariaband and Raipur.
+Public transport includes buses and private vehicles.
+The nearest major railway station and airport are located in Raipur, the state capital, which lies to the northwest.

+Education and Services

+The town has a number of government and private schools, including high schools and primary education institutions.
+With the formation of the Nagar Panchayat, further improvements in sanitation, water supply, and solid waste management are expected.

+Geography

 It is also a low impact earthquake zone, with occurrences of earthquakes at <5 Richter.
 When an earthquake occurs, it may be felt indoors by many people, outdoors by a few people during the day.
 At night, some people may be awakened.
 There is an extremely high occurrence of periods with extreme drought.

 Deobhog is a mining site with ample alexandrite and garnet reserves.
-Alexandrite is mined at Sandmura,LaTapara and garnet is mined at Gohekala, Dhupkot and Thirliguda villages of Deobhog Tehsil.
+Alexandrite is mined at Sandmura, LaTapara and garnet is mined at Gohekala, Dhupkot and Thirliguda villages of Deobhog Tehsil.